webix-hub/docs/data/datatable/sizing.md

 **Adjusting column to its content**

-If you want to adjust the width of a column to fit the related content size, you can use attribute **adjust**.
-It is defined for the needed column individually:
+If you want to adjust the width of a column to the related content size, you can use attribute **adjust**.
+It is defined for the needed column individually and features two modes:

+- **data** - adjusts column width to the content of the widest item in it;
+- **header** - adjusts column width to its header content

 {{snippet
 Adjusting the column width to fit the content size